-As discussed in a methodology Research Note (Statistical Methodology to Make Early Estimates of Motor Vehicle Traffic Fatalities, Report No. DOT HS 811 123), the statistical procedures employed in these projections were generated for each NHTSA administrative region and were collated to create the national estimate.
-This allows for the comparison of regional
+As discussed in a methodology Research Note (Statistical Methodology to Make Early Estimates of Motor Vehicle Traffic Fatalities, Report No. DOT HS 811 123), the statistical procedures employed in these projections were generated for each NHTSA administrative Region and were collated to create the national estimate.
+This allows for the comparison of regional estimates in 2015 with the reported regional totals in 2014, as depicted by the estimated percentage changes in Figure 2.
+All 10 NHTSA Regions experienced increases during the first nine months of 2015 as compared to reported totals during the first nine months of 2014.
+The estimated regional year-to-year percentage changes shown in Figure 2 are subject to change as fatality counts for 2014 and 2015 are finalized.

-Figure 2: Percentage Change in Estimated Fatalities in 2015 From Reported 2014 Fatality Counts, by NHTSA Region
+Figure 2: Percentage Change in Estimated Fatalities in 2015 From Reported 2014 Fatality Counts, by NHTSA Region, for The First Nine Months (Jan-Sep)